 What must the landlord do once he receives proper notice of the request for a lock change?

 Once the landlord receives proper notice, the landlord has 48 hours to change the locks or allow the tenant to change the locks.
 The landlord may charge a reasonable fee for the lock change.
 If a landlord does not change the locks within 48 hours after the tenants give him proper notice, the tenants may change the locks or sue the landlord in court to have the locks changed.
 Click on the title below to see a sample suit to have the locks changed:

 Both parties should give the other a new set of keys as soon as possible or not later than 48 hours.
-Both parties could be liable if there are damages resulting from denial of access to the unit.
+Both sides could be liable if damages are resulting from the denial of access to the unit.

 The Violence Against Women Act

 The federal Violence Against Women Act of 2005 (VAWA 2005) (Pub.
 L. 109-162; 119 Stat.
 2960) was signed into law January 5, 2006.
 It contains new provisions to protect victims of domestic violence, dating violence, and stalking who live in public housing, Project-based Section 8 housing, or have a Housing Choice "Section 8" Voucher, also referred to as public or subsidized housing.

 The protections also cover immediate family members, including any person living with the victim and related to her by blood or marriage.
 This includes the victim’s spouse, parent, brother, sister, child or any person to whom the victim acts as a legal guardian.

 What is the purpose of the new provisions?

 The purpose of the new housing section is to reduce domestic violence, dating violence, sexual violence, and stalking, and to prevent homelessness by: